eRoots-Analytics/ACDC-OPF-training/acdc_power_flow.md

 into the GUI by drag&drop.
 The excersise is to:

 1. Run a power flow
+2. Interpret the power flow results
-2. Change the converter constrols and control set points and see the effects.
+3. Change the converter controls and control set points and see the effects
-3. Interpret the power flow results
-4. Benchmark against known solvers AC/DC powerflow solvers

 ### 1. Power Flow